All Episodes

 Do you agree with that?

-Sean, I I don't know.
+Sean, I don't know.

 And I think you've done more for gays than gays have done for themselves, certainly in the last year.

-All right, but I get but I get excoriated Orlando.
+All right, but I get excoriated.

-Now, I'm somebody who's saying I don't care, it's none of my business.
+Now, I'm somebody who's saying, I don't care.

-Go live your life, and people should respect you know other people's choices in their private life as none of their damn business.
+And people should respect other people's choices in their private life.

 Now, and then here I've been saying for years, what's happening in all these Muslim countries?

-How many times have you heard me talking about gays and lesbians being stoned to death, put to death, executed, thrown off the tops of buildings under Sharia law.
+How many times have you heard me talking about gays and lesbians being stoned to death, put to death, executed, thrown off the tops of buildings under Sharia law?

 Now, what I don't understand is why isn't there more outrage in the gay and lesbian community?